 Add Molasses To Compost Tea

-The use of molasses in the compost tea increases the microbes that benefits the bacteria that feed on those microbe.
+The use of molasses in the composting tea recipes increases the microbes that benefit the bacteria feeding on those microbes.

 It’s simple to come up with this molasses fertilizer.
-Just add one or two teaspoons of molasses in a gallon of water.
+Just add one or two teaspoons of molasses to a gallon of water.
 Water your roses with this mixture for healthier and bigger growth.

 Use of Human Urine

 This may sound absurd, but if it’s from a healthy human body free of diseases, it’s considered sterile to the roses.

 Human urine is rich in nitrogen and urea that contains high levels of potassium and phosphorous.
 Higher than any fertilizer you can buy from a local vendor.